 Rabbit ‘Ligurian’ Style

-As you may have guessed from the title, this dish originates from Liguria, just east of my home of Emilia Romagna.
+As you may have guessed from the title, this dish originates from Liguria, just east of my home in Emilia Romagna.

-I was reminded of this recipe having just returned from 2 weeks back in Italy, spending time on the border between the 2 regions more precisely the remote and enchanting area of Val Trebbia.
+I was reminded of this recipe having just returned from two weeks back in Italy, spending time on the border between the two regions more precisely the remote and enchanting area of Val Trebbia.

-As you might expect from a province of Piacenza, the cuisine is simply the best there is.
-It’s a paradise for wild foods, with an abundance of foraging, fly fishing, and of course Caccia.
+As you might expect from a province of Piacenza, the cuisine is simply the best there.
+It’s a paradise for wild foods, with an abundance of foraging, fly fishing, and of course caccia.
 Hunting for hares and rabbits with a Segugio or Italian Scent hound is still the traditional method, in an ancient landscape dotted with medieval monasteries, Roman ruins, and prehistoric woodlands.

-First, butcher your rabbit into at the joints, cutting the saddle in 2.
-Place the head with any discarded bones, in a small pan of water and slowly bring to the boil with an onion, a couple of carrots, a few black peppercorns, and some bay leaves.
+First, butcher your rabbit into at the joints, cutting the saddle in two.
+Place the head with any discarded bones in a small pan of water and slowly bring to the boil with an onion, a couple of carrots, a few black peppercorns, and some bay leaves.
 This will make the rabbit stock to use later.
 Keep the kidneys and liver to also use later.